evanwill/refine-with-grel/content/more/parsing-json.md

 transform with `forEach(value.parseJson()["keywords"], v, v["text"]).join("; ")`, resulting in the new cell value of `dogs; muffins; cats; idaho`.

+## Example

+If you had cells with Getty vocab identifiers like `tgn/9225352`:

+- From the id column, create a new column "url" using `"https://vocab.getty.edu/" + value + ".json"`
+- From "url" column fetch URLs into new column "results".
+- On the "results" column, use `parseJson()` to explore the contents of the response.
+- For example, extract type label: `value.parseJson()["classified_as"][0]["_label"]`

 ## Demo Project

 A quick example using [Chronicling America search API](https://chroniclingamerica.loc.gov/about/api/).